baiden00/quicksearch/README.md

 Quick search the web for anything from your desktop screen!

 This application makes use of the Tkinkter, webbrowser, and pyinstaller packages.
 Download the zip file to your computer, unzip the folder and click on the '.exe' file to start the application.
+Python script is 'quicksearch.py'